SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideCloseButton.md

 }
 ```

-In this example, `VisibleCloseButtonSheet` uses `.hideCloseButton(false)` to display the close button, styled with ``SKNavigationButtonStyle``. `HiddenCloseButtonSheet` uses `.hideCloseButton(true)`, hiding the close button; on macOS and tvOS, the back button, styled with ``SKNavigationButtonStyle``.
+In these examples, `VisibleCloseButtonSheet` uses `.hideCloseButton(false)` to display the close button, styled with `SKNavigationButtonStyle`. `HiddenCloseButtonSheet` uses `.hideCloseButton(true)`, requiring programmatic dismissal.
+The `ContentView` facilitates testing both configurations.

 ## Design Images

-This section illustrates the visual design of sheets using the ``SKSheetOptions/hideCloseButton(_:)`` option, with the close button and back button (when replacing the close button on macOS and tvOS) styled using ``SKNavigationButtonStyle`` across various Apple platforms.
-The images showcase version-specific adaptations for both visible and hidden close button states.

 @TabNavigator {
     @Tab("iOS") {
-        On iOS, the close button, styled with ``SKNavigationButtonStyle``, appears in the top-right corner when visible.
+        On iOS, the `hideCloseButton` option controls the visibility of the close button, styled with `SKNavigationButtonStyle`, in the top-right corner.
+When visible, it provides an intuitive dismissal mechanism for touch-driven interfaces, ideal for non-critical sheets.
+Hiding it ensures controlled dismissal for mandatory workflows, such as forms or alerts, enhancing user focus on iPhone devices.
         @TabNavigator {
             @Tab("iOS 26 and Newer") {
-                The close button is a clear liquid glass button with an `xmark` icon in the accent color foreground style, featuring a subtle animation.
-Only the `xmark` icon is used if both image and text are provided.
+                For iOS 26 and newer, the close button is a clear liquid glass button with an `xmark` icon in the accent color, featuring a subtle animation.
+Setting `.hideCloseButton(true)` removes it, requiring programmatic dismissal, ideal for critical tasks in modern iOS designs.
                 @Row(numberOfColumns: 2) {
                     @Column(size: 1) {
                         @Image(source: "Documentation-Styling-SKSheetOptions-HideCloseButton-Showing-iOS26", alt: "Close Button Visible") {